 Chicago Medical Malpractice Attorney

 Injuries resulting from medical negligence are often devastating.
 Leonard Law Group passionately advocates on behalf of those who have found themselves injured by the very people they chose to help with their treatment.
-Since 1995, our dynamic personal injury attorneys have represented clients in various injury cases, recovering more than $500 million on their behalf.
+Since 1996, our dynamic Personal Injury attorneys have represented clients in various injury cases, recovering more than $750 million on their behalf.

 Trust our Chicago medical malpractice lawyers to handle your case!
 Contact Leonard Law Group for a case review today.
 We provide Spanish-speaking services for client convenience.